svr8/DSP-Project/README.md

 ## About The Project

 This is a submission to the course Digital Signal Processing Laboratory ECE-GY 6183 as the final project.
 The goal was to use signal processing techniques learned in the course and build something real-life oriented out of it.
-The appliction presented here exectues predefined audio processing algrotihms to extract vocal and instrumental audio signals from a song.
-It assumes that the input audio file provided is a musical audio with human voices.
+The application presented here executes a predefined audio processing algorithm to extract vocal and instrumental audio signals from a song.
+It assumes that the input audio file provided is musical audio with human voices.

 <p align="right">(<a href="#top">back to top</a>)</p>